avnyc/DUO_Create_Users_from_CSV/README.md

 3. FULL_NAME
 4. PHONE_Number

 from an HR file.
 The script creates a DUO user then sends that person a text to set up their DUO Account.
 DUO has a duo-client which made this process cake.
 A lot of the code was taken from here: https://github.com/duosecurity/duo_client_python/tree/master/examples.
-I modified it to my organization's needs.
+I modified it to my organization's needs, added some error checking for phone numbers, and logging.